Chapter 0: Basics of Python

 In business analytics, variables naturally map to financial line items: revenue, cost, headcount, interest rate.
 Giving them meaningful names (gross_margin rather than gm) is not just style — it is documentation.

-Interpretation: The output shows a profit of $250,000 and a gross margin of 25.0%.
-In retail, a 25% gross margin is modest — supermarkets run 20–30% while software companies exceed 70%.
-For a manufacturing firm, 25% would be healthy.
+Interpretation: The output shows a profit of $370,000 and a gross margin of 29.6%.
+In retail, a margin near 30% is respectable: supermarkets typically run 20–30% while software companies exceed 70%.
+For a manufacturing firm, 29.6% would be considered healthy.
 Context determines whether a margin figure is a red flag or a green light.
-The f"..." syntax (an f-string, introduced in Python 3.6 via PEP 498) lets you embed variable values directly in text, with :, adding thousands separators and :.1% formatting a decimal as a percentage rounded to one decimal place.
+The f"..." syntax, known as an f-string and introduced in Python 3.6 through PEP 498, lets you embed variable values directly in text, with :, adding thousands separators and :.1% formatting a decimal as a percentage rounded to one decimal place.

 At JPMorgan’s equity research desk, analysts write Python scripts that pull quarterly financials for hundreds of companies and compute margin ratios automatically — exactly this calculation, scaled to thousands of tickers.
 The script that runs in 2 seconds in Python would require hours of manual spreadsheet work.